2310 Criteria for Immediate or Expedited Responses to Service Requests

 *Note: Medicaid Buy-In benefits provide categorical eligibility only for the following programs:

-Completion of the Application for Assistance form is not required for a categorically eligible applicant.
-The date of the initial home visit with the person is considered the date of application.
+For categorically eligible applicants, the process is streamlined.
+Completion of the Application for Assistance form is not required.
+Instead, the date of the initial contact with the person is considered the date of application.
+This simplification is designed to make the process more efficient and less burdensome for the applicant.

 2341.3.1 Effect of QI Benefits on Eligibility for Community Care Services

-The Qualifying Individuals (QI) program was created by Public Law 105-33, as part of the Balanced Budget Act of 1997.
+The Qualifying Individuals (QI) program was created by Public Law 105-33 as part of the Balanced Budget Act of 1997.
 The legislation specifies that QI recipients cannot be eligible under any other Title XIX-funded program and simultaneously receive QI benefits.
-Therefore, applicants and individuals receiving QI benefits are not eligible for Primary Home Care (PHC), Community Attendant Services (CAS) or Title XIX Day Activity and Health Services (DAHS).
-QI recipients are eligible to receive Title XX Family Care (FC) or Title XX DAHS, or both, provided all other eligibility criteria are met.
+Therefore, applicants and people receiving QI benefits do not qualify for Primary Home Care (PHC), Community Attendant Services (CAS), or Title XIX Day Activity and Health Services (DAHS).
+QI recipients are eligible to receive Title XX Family Care (FC), Title XX DAHS, or both, provided all other eligibility criteria are met.

 Identification of QI Coverage

-At the time of application for Title XIX services and at each subsequent annual reassessment, case workers must check the Texas Integrated Eligibility Redesign System (TIERS) to determine if the individual is receiving QI services.
+At the time of application for Title XIX services and at each annual reassessment, caseworkers must check the Texas Integrated Eligibility Redesign System (TIERS) to determine if the person is receiving QI services.
 TIERS designates QI coverage as Type Program (TP) of Assistance TP-26.

 Procedure for Applicants

-If an applicant specifically requests PHC, CAS or DAHS, explain that individuals may not receive QI while receiving any other Title XIX-funded service.
-Inform the individual that there is no prohibition against receiving Title XX FC or DAHS at the same service levels.
-Applicants requesting DAHS must be certified for Title XX DAHS.
-Receipt of QI services does not preclude applicants from being placed on any existing interest list.
+If an applicant specifically requests PHC, CAS or DAHS, explain that people may not receive QI while receiving any other Title XIX-funded service.
+Inform the person that they can receive Title XX FC or Title XX DAHS at the same service levels.
+Receipt of QI services does not prevent applicants from being placed on any interest list.

-When it is discovered that an individual receiving a Title XIX Community Care Services Eligibility (CCSE) service (CAS, PHC or Title XIX DAHS) has been certified for QI benefits, the case worker must first determine if enrollment in Title XX FC/ DAHS is open or if an interest list exists for the desired service.
+Once it is known that a person receiving a Title XIX Community Care Services Eligibility (CCSE) service CAS, PHC, or Title XIX DAHS has been certified for QI benefits, the caseworker first determines if enrollment in Title XX FC or DAHS is open or if an interest list exists for the desired service.
 If no interest list exists, process the request for the desired service.
-If it is determined that the individual will have to be placed on a Title XX FC/ DAHS interest list, the case worker must contact the individual to give him the choice of service he wants to continue (QI or Title XIX CCSE service).
+If it is determined that the person must be placed on a Title XX FC or DAHS interest list, the caseworker must contact the person to give them the choice of service they want to continue QI or Title XIX CCSE service.

-The case worker's next actions will depend on the individual's decision:
+The caseworker's next actions will depend on the person's decision:

-• If the individual decides to transfer to a Title XX service in order to keep his QI benefits, grant that service (if regional budgetary conditions allow) without placing him on the interest list.
-Otherwise, the individual should be placed at the top of the interest list.
-Title XIX service cannot remain open while the individual waits for an available slot.
+• If the person decides to transfer to a Title XX service to keep their QI benefits, grant that service if regional budgetary conditions allow without placing them on the interest list.
+Otherwise, the person should be placed at the top of the interest list.
+Title XIX service cannot remain open while the person waits for available Title XX funding.

 • Follow up with written notification using Form 2065-A, Notification of Community Care Services.